Hapoel Haifa F.C.: New stadium

-After the municipality of Haifa offered the club land for a stadium at the southern entrance to the city, Sammy Ofer Stadium was built, and now serves as Hapoel's home stadium, holding 30,858 seats.
+After the municipality of Haifa offered the club land for a stadium at the southern entrance to the city, Sammy Ofer Stadium was built, and now serves as Hapoel's home stadium, holding 30,950 seats.

 City Rivalry with Maccabi Haifa

 The two main clubs in Haifa, Hapoel Haifa and Maccabi Haifa, has a long history of raging rivalry that includes mutually loathing and fan conflicts, a rivalry that went on even during Hapoel Haifa's less successful years in second division.
 The source of this rivalry is mainly in the clubs' political identity.

 Hapoel was founded as a socialist labor team, who were identified mainly with the Histadrut and the reign of Mapai, both local and national.
 Hapoel was identified as the team of the establishment that was supported by the authorities.
-Therefore, naturally, Maccabi Haifa became the deprived team, that theoretically has to fight for its existence.
+Therefore, naturally, Maccabi Haifa became the deprived team, that had to fight for its existence.
 The differences between the clubs created the differences between the fans: Hapoel Haifa's fans were traditionally identified with the political left side of the map, most of the workers in the industries in Haifa.
-The Maccabi Haifa fans were identified mostly as part of the medium-low status.
+The Maccabi Haifa fans were identified mostly as part of the middle-class status.

 In the last years the differences between the two sides faded, mainly because Maccabi's numerous achievements, which enlarged and varied their fan group.
 Yet there is still a slight difference between the two fan groups.
 Many of the fans of Hapoel are living in the Krayot.
 In the last years the rivalry got a more sportive shade, which appears especially before derby matches.